tokamak-network/Canonical-cross-chain-swap/README.md

 ### Execute cross trade Cancel CT flow with Native Token.

 **1. Request on L2 with address: 0xB4032ff3335F0E54Fb0291793B35955e5dA30B0C (requester)**
-make sure you have the private key in the .env file for the requstor address.
+Make sure you have the private key in the .env file for the requstor address.
 ADJUST the parameters in the requestOP.js file:

     l1token: "0x0000000000000000000000000000000000000000", // ETH on L1